ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 3. In the Install Stratos Console dialog, select an installation option.
 You can install the Stratos console application either on the CFEE control plane or in one of the cells.
 Select a version of the Stratos console and the number of instances of the application to install.
 If you install the Stratos console app in a cell, you're prompted for the organization and space where to deploy the application.
 4. Click **Install**.

 The application takes about 5 minutes to install.
-Once installation is complete, a **Stratos Console** button appears in place of the *Install Stratos Console* button on the overview page.
+Once the installation is complete, a **Stratos Console** button appears in place of the *Install Stratos Console* button on the overview page.
 The *Stratos Console* button launches the console and is available to all users with access to the CFEE instance.
 Organization and space membership assignments may limit what a user can see and manage in the Stratos console.

 To start the Stratos console: